Top 10 Tips for Altitude Hiking

 Sunscreen – even on overcast days, the risk of sunburn is real, while snow burn is another consideration.

-Hand sanitiser – since Covid we have all become used to having those little bottles on hand, and they are invaluable for maintaining good hygiene on a mountain.
+Hand sanitiser – since covid we have all become used to having those little bottles on hand, and they are invaluable for maintaining good hygiene on a mountain.

-Plastic bags – small plastic bags can be helpful for storing and collecting waste like chewing gum, band aids, food wrappers and so on.
+Plastic bags – small plastic bags can be helpful for storing and collecting waste like chewing gum, band aids, food wrappers, and so on.

 Scented tealight candles – take one of these when you go to the toilet.
 You will know why when you get there!